 California’s Low Carbon Fuel Standard Updates Could Yield $20 Billion in Annual Savings by 2045

-For light-duty zero-emission vehicles, the updates could reduce fuel costs by as much as 50 percent.
+For light-duty, the updates could reduce fuel costs by as much as 50 percent.
 Additionally, the changes to the standard could cut greenhouse gas emissions by 558 million metric tons and nitrous oxide emissions by 25,500 tons.

-The LCFS works by establishing a carbon intensity target for transportation fuels for fuel producers.
+The LCFS works by establishing a carbon intensity target for transportation fuels.
 Fuel producers that exceed the targets will purchase credits from others who meet the specifications.
-These credits have spurred $4 billion toward California’s clean transportation sector.
+This system has resulted in $4 billion in annual private sector investment toward California’s clean transportation sector.

 Thanks to the LCFS, the carbon intensity of California’s transport fuel has decreased by 13 percent and has replaced around 70 percent of California’s diesel with cleaner transport fuel options.
 The program has also led to a 320 million reduction in carbon emissions from gasoline and diesel vehicles, translating to 85 percent of California’s current annual emissions.
 Last month, the board released a report showing a 20 percent decline in emissions between 2000 and 2022.